Let’s be frank when it comes to the seasonality of hiring and training part-time retail employees...

 Will it change the fact mom or dad sends them tickets home for Christmas the week prior?
 No, but it will let them know you expect them to hold to the hours they put on that calendar.

 8. Hold them as accountable as regular employees.
 Just because they’ll only be with you six to eight weeks doesn’t mean you have a different performance scale - especially if they are tardy.
 Written warnings are still appropriate.

 9. Train the basics.
 Their first job is to keep your store neat and clean - but that’s not their only job.
 [Video How To Train The Basics].
 Your seasonal worker must get enough holiday retail sales training to greet and refer customers to your regulars.

 Everything stops when a customer asks a question or another employee asks for help

 Phones are not their priority

 Remember to have a procedure for how part-timers are to cover their shifts when they can’t make it in.
 There are several good apps like Wheniwork on the market for this.
 Make sure they know they have to speak to a manager to switch a shift.
 You don’t want your best employee switching a busy Saturday with a newbie.

-Hiring and training retail holiday sales help doesn’t have to be grueling, just have the right expectations going in and set the right expectations when they start.
-Think of it as a necessary part of preparing for the holidays.
-Then everyone can make the most of the holiday shopping season.
+Hiring and training seasonal retail sales help doesn’t have to be grueling, just have the right expectations going in and set the right expectations when they start.
+Think of it as a necessary part of seasonality and preparing for the holidays.
+Then everyone can make the most of every season.

 The 5 Shifts Brick-and-Mortar Retailers Are Making to Generate Up to 20% Higher Profits Every Month